ShreyaShree3011/frt-housing-price-prediction-ml/README.md

 - #### seaborn

 #
-## UPLOADING CODE TO AZURE MACHINE LEARNING STUDIO STEPS
+## UPLOADING CODE TO AZURE MACHINE LEARNING STUDIO
 ##### STEP 1 : Login to your Azure Portal
 ##### STEP 2 : Create a Resource Group
 ##### STEP 3 : In resource group click on create